Customize your outdoor living space with natural stone, brick or concrete pavers.

 Convenience: There are many options, some are more difficult to maintain.
 Tile decks are beautiful and elegant but they need a regular repair and maintenance.
 Pavers require annual coarse-bristle cleaning, weed prevention, and sealing.
 The joints between paving stones are the most vulnerable areas of any installation.
 Keep these joints topped off with jointing sand to prevent pavers shifting.
 Maintenance of natural stone requires regular sweeping and hosing.
 Weeds grow on top of stones taking roots in pores, unlike brick or concrete pavers where weeds grow up through and can cause shifting.

 Aesthetics: The deck should enhance the aesthetics of the landscape.
 Neutral tones will be most flexible.

 4 Piece patterns are larger individual pieces (8×8, 8×16, 16×16 & 16×24) and are more suitable for large areas as the finished look will not be “busy”.

 3 piece patterns are smaller individual pieces (6×6, 6×12, 12×12).
 This option is better for smaller decks, sitting areas, or customers on a tighter budget.

-Travertine is a timeless beautiful option for natural stone.
+Travertine or marble is a timeless beautiful option for natural stone without those concerns.

 - Nysa is a light color (cooler in summer to the touch)